QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

 Variables in the local namespace are called *local variables*.

-After the function returns, the namespace is deallocated and lost .
+After the function returns, the namespace is deallocated and lost.

-While the function is executing, we can view the contents of the local namespace with ``locals()``
+While the function is executing, we can view the contents of the local namespace with ``locals()``.

 For example, consider